 What Is a Check Payable to Cash?

-How Do You Write One?
+How Do You Write a Check Payable to Cash?

-Writing a check payable to cash is fast and easy.
-First, begin filling out the check the way you would fill out any ordinary check.
-But instead of writing a name or company on the “pay to the order of” line, simply write “cash”.
-Next, write out the value of the amount of cash like you would on a normal check.
+Writing a check payable to cash is similar to writing an ordinary check.
+First, begin filling out the check the way you normally would; instead of writing a name or company on the pay-to-order line, simply write “cash.”
+Next, write out the value of the amount of cash you need, as you would on a normal check.
 Once you sign the check, it will be valid to cash.

 How to Cash and Deposit a Check for Cash

-If you’re the recipient of a check to cash, deposit it the same way you would any other check.
-Your best bet is to visit the bank which has its name on the check.
-That bank may be more willing to cash the check since it was issued by that bank.
-A different bank may refuse to honor checks to cash because of how easily they can be turned in fraudulently.
-Also, if the cash amount is very large, the bank may not give you the full amount in one transaction, for security reasons.
-They may also put extra hold times on the check, just to make sure it is legitimate.
+If you’re the recipient of a check written to cash, deposit it the same way you would any other check.
+Your best bet is to visit the issuing bank of the check.
+That bank may be more willing to cash the check since it was written by an account holder.

 To avoid these extra wait times or being turned away by your teller, request that all checks you receive are made payable to you by name.